Afternoon Lovely People,

 I hope you all had a good weekend.

-Last week we shared with you Charlotte and Andrew’s gorgeous pre wedding shoot which took place at our stunning woodland wedding venue in Kent.
+Last week we shared with you Charlotte and Andrew’s gorgeous pre wedding shoot which took place at a stunning woodland wedding venue in Kent.
 Today I am so excited to be sharing their equally gorgeous wedding which is full of so much colour, rustic charm and vintage style.
 I. LOVE.
 IT.

 Captured perfectly by Joe Burford Photography and featuring cool details such as pom pom shoes, amazing peony flower garlands, a beautiful E&W Couture dress, hand poke tattoos and some fabulous personalised marquee lights by Doris Loves, Charlotte and Andrew’s wedding will certainly leave you inspired…..